-The Category C+E licence also known as Class 1’s are more commonly used for the larger loads and longer distances.
+The Category C+E licence, also known as the Class 1, is more commonly used for larger loads and longer distances.
 This licence will allow you to drive lorries with trailers attached to them, with a max weight limit of up to 44 tons.

-The category C+E can only be obtained once you already have a Cat C licence, so experience as a driver is normally recommended before you go for largest licence you can obtain.
-Drivers of class 1’s can expect the highest wages in our industry, with an average wage of £40k per year, and the more specialist jobs averaging at around £50k per year.
+The category C+E can only be obtained once you already have a Cat C licence, so experience as a driver is normally recommended before you go for the largest licence you can obtain.
+Drivers of Class 1s can expect the highest wages in our industry, with an average wage of £40k per year, and the more specialist jobs averaging at around £50k per year.

 The Cat C1 licence is often referred to as the lorry that delivers the “Final Mile”.
-They are smaller than a class 2 lorry which makes them perfect for doing deliveries in built up areas.
-This licence is also normally required by Ambulances drivers and people that drive horse boxes.
+They are smaller than a Class 2 lorry which makes them perfect for doing deliveries in built-up areas.
+This licence is also normally required by ambulance drivers and people that drive horse boxes.
 This licence allows drivers to drive rigid vehicles (cab and trailer permanently fixed) above 3.5Tons but must not exceed 7.5Tons.